 - Auto bodily injury cases and Accident cases

 What is a Mock Jury Trial?
 A mock jury can be conducted with six to twelve jurors to represent a typical jury panel with a one day, soup to nuts, presentation of each side’s case, followed by an hour or so of deliberation, a vote and a Q&A with the jurors and neutral who acts as a judge.
-This is a solid way for a plaintiff and defendant to test their case, see what holes might exist, what strengths exist and what the realistic outcome ranges are.
+This is a solid way for a plaintiff and defendant to test their cases, see what holes might exist, what strengths exist and what the realistic outcome ranges are.

 Who are the C2C ADR neutrals?
 C2C ADR neutrals are all certified and experienced as trial lawyers and neutrals in these substantive fields and in their CVs.
 They have sat waiting for jury verdicts and know what each case presents to the parties in the real world of case management and settlement.
 Every neutral should have sat waiting for juries to return verdicts in their cases many times before offering help in settlement to others.
 Our mediators and arbitrators have done that work repeatedly.
 They are acknowledged by their peers and judges with the highest Martindale Hubbell ratings and by their peers and the community as Super Lawyers.
 Their goals are simple: prompt and fair resolution of your disputes.